I’m going to show you the fastest way for how to save up for an iPhone as a kid – these tips will help with.

-So, the first thing I want you to do is to create a visual of the iPhone that you want.
+So, the first thing I want you to help your child do is to create a visual of the iPhone they want.

 Pssst: be sure to check out my video about one of my favorite goal setting tips for kids, where I use the iPhone as an example for creating a reverse-engineered vision board.

 You can print out an image from the Apple store.
 You can snag an advertisement out of a catalog.
-Just get your hands on an image of the iPhone that you want – it’s color, it’s size, it’s shape, etc.
+Just get their hands on an image of the iPhone that they want – its color, its size, its shape, etc.

-The second part to this prep work is to set up a savings space – you know, where you’re going to set aside the money for that iPhone.
-You want it to be somewhere where you won’t be tempted to touch the money, and where you won’t mix up the money you’ve designated for the iPhone to pay for something like going to the movies with friends on a Friday night.
+The second part to this prep work is to set up a savings space – you know, where they’re going to set aside the money for that iPhone.
+You want it to be somewhere where they won’t be tempted to touch the money, and where they won’t mix up the money they’ve designated for the iPhone to pay for something like going to the movies with friends on a Friday night.

 You can use a piggy bank for kids; however, you might want to use a real savings account.

 Hint: you’ll also want to check out one of these printable money saving challenges for kids.